 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 If you want to paint your cabinets white, one of the best paints you can use is Valspar Pro Contractor Coat, an alkyd enamel or oil-based paint.
 This professional-grade paint is great for trim, cabinets, and other accents, especially because its high-gloss finish easily wipes clean and keeps its shine, even after being washed multiple times.

 Valspar Pro Contractor Coat has excellent flow and leveling, which results in an incredibly smooth, uniform finish, and it can be brushed or sprayed on.
-Reviewers say this paint is easy to apply and has a beautiful finish, and as an added bonus, it’s extremely affordable.
+Plus, this affordable paint is easy to apply and has a beautiful finish.

 For a paint that’s both stain- and scratch-resistant—two important characteristics for kitchen cabinets—and comes in a wide range of colors, you can’t go wrong with Sherwin-Williams Emerald Urethane Trim Enamel paints.
 This line of paints is designed for high-traffic surfaces such as doors and trim, and you can choose from dozens of Sherwin-Williams colors and custom tints, as well as satin, semi-gloss, and gloss finishes.

 Semi-gloss is the best choice for durability, as it can withstand frequent cleaning, and reviewers say the Emerald Urethane Trim Enamel delivers smooth, consistent coverage with just two or three coats.
 However, several people say it can be tricky to apply and is not very forgiving, so it’s not the best option for novice DIYers.